 The soviet union was dissolved in the year 1988 following hierarchical political controversies and internalizations.
 However, before the formation of Russia, the Soviets hardly faced huge crimes as a result of strong police forces and paramilitaries.
 Andrei Chikatilo though was an exception.
 Chikatilo terrorized the Soviets for months until he was finally executed in 1994.

-Andrei Chikatilo was born on 16 October 1936, in Yabluchnyk, Ukraine SSR, Soviet Union.
+Andrei Chikatilo was born on 16th October 1936, in Yabluchnyk, Ukraine SSR, Soviet Union.
 His family was one among the millions of poor families in the village as they were under severe famine attacks.
 He used to eat only bread and grass until he was 12 years old.
 Andrei’s father was taken by the Red Army as a prisoner during the second world war and was found dead after a month.
-He had a younger sister who was born after his mom was raped.
+He had a younger sister who was born after his mom was [email protected].
 Their mom was abusive and domineering.

 Andrei was not a regular child.
 He grew up to be a shy person and was extremely conscious of his body as he was very weak.
-Due to a lack of nutritious food, his stomach used to get bloated with gastric trouble, and he often fainted at school.
+Due to the lack of nutritious food, his stomach used to get bloated with gastric trouble, and he often fainted at school.
 This caused him to be bullied by other children.

 Although Chikatilo claimed learning did not come easy to him due to headaches and poor memory, he was the only student from his collective farm to complete the final year of study, graduating with excellent grades in 1954.